-This contribution pursues two major goals.
+In this contribution, we pursue two major goals.
 The first is to develop a new type of federalism which exploits the strong advantages of federalism spelled out above, but which at the same time avoids the problems as discussed.
 The second goal is to suggest an application to the case of the European Union.
 We believe that our concept - called FOCJ - is well-suited for a future European Constitution designed to meet the wishes of the citizens (but not the ones of the classe politique).
-The present state, as well as the future plans for the European Union have led to considerable dissatisfaction among the population of the various countries in the Union, most notably the new members Austria, Sweden and Finland (see the regular public opinion surveys in the Eurobarometer).
-The problems cannot possibly be solved within the existing 'constitution' when the European Union is to be enlarged to the East.
+The present state, as well as the future plans for the European Union have led to considerable dissatisfaction among the population of the various countries in the Union, most notably the new members Austria, Sweden and Finland (see the regular public opinion surveys in the Europarometer).
+The problems cannot possibly be solved within the existing "constitution" when the European Union is to be enlarged to the East.
 Even if the present institutional structure were satisfactory - which, from a politico-economic perspective, it is definitely not - an increase from 15 to 25 members (the three Baltic states, Poland, Czekia, Slovakia, Slovenia, Hungary, Bulgaria and Romania) absolutely requires new institutional structures.
 A reformed constitution should take into account the widely different level of development as well as the different economic structure of the new members.
 If this requirement is not met, the European Union will either completely change its nature by becoming a loose association, or will dissolve itself over time.
-Our proposal suggests a new way to deal effectively with the basic issue of integrating unequal units while maintaining democratic rights and fostering economic development.
-The new kind of Eurofederalism we put forward may seem radical in various respects.
+Our proposal suggests a new way to effectively deal with the basic issue of integrating unequal units while maintaining democratic rights and fostering economic development.

+The new kind of competitive federalism we put forward may seem radical in various respects.
 But we will show that the concept has been successful in the past as well as today.
 Thus, we believe that it constitutes an idea worthy of serious consideration.

-The paper is organized as follows.
+The remainder of this paper is organized as follows.
 Section two specifies the concept of FOCJ, puts it into theoretical perspective, and discusses its main beneficial effects.
 The third section compares FOCJ to actual and proposed federal institutions in the European Union.
-The next section shows that FOCJ partially exist in European history and today.
-The relationship to US - special districts and in particular to functional communities in Switzerland is emphasized.
-The fifth section discusses how FOCJ can be institutionalized in Europe.
-Concluding remarks are offered in the last section.
+The next section shows that FOCJ exist partially in European history and today, and the relationship to US-special districts and in particular to functional communities in Switzerland is emphasized.
+How FOCJ can be institutionalized in Europe is discussed in the fifth section.
+The last section offers concluding remarks.